Table of Contents

 - So, under the Cash Basis of Accounting, only cash transactions are recorded and credit transactions are ignored till the cash is received/paid for such credit transactions.

 - Profit or loss for an accounting period is calculated as the difference between the actual cash receipts in respect of the sale of goods or services and other incomes over actual payments in respect of total expenses.

-- Outstanding expenses, prepaid expenses, income accrued, and income received in advance are not considered under the Cash Basis of Accounting.
-Generally, this system of accounting is adopted by the non-trading concerns like school, college, club, etc.
+- Outstanding expenses, prepaid expenses, and income accrued are not considered under the Cash Basis of Accounting.
+Generally, this system of accounting is adopted by non-trading concerns like schools, college, clubs, etc.

 Advantages of Cash Basis

 - It is a simple method to understand and follow because there are no adjustment entries for outstanding expenses, prepaid expenses, accrued income, and unearned income.